Logotype

 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 Terms apply to the offers listed on this page.
 Visit our Advertising Policy page for more details.

 The Chase Pay Yourself Back Program was launched back in 2020.
-This points redemption scheme allows Chase Card Members to redeem Ultimate Rewards points when they purchase from certain companies and make donations to charities.
+This points redemption program allows Chase Card Members to redeem Ultimate Rewards points when they purchase from certain companies and make donations to charities.

 The Pay Yourself Back option enables some Chase cardholders to gain points they can use at a redemption value that is similar to that they use to book travel.
 You will not be able to reach your Chase Card Reward Points maximum values, but this is still an easy and convenient way to redeem and earn points.